RichardForshaw/resume/mkd-blog/docs/blog/articles/2023-02-3-kent-beck-insights.markdown

 I recently read Kent Beck's book ['Implementation Patterns'](../books/2023-02-implementation-patterns-kent-beck.markdown).
 While most of it is focussed on Java and OO-programming, there is still much that he talks about which is relevant to programing and software development as a whole.

-Programming is hard, and developing large-scale software long-lived software is harder still as it involves disciplines and behaviours that aren't taught in most programming courses, or at least they weren't when I was at University.
+Programming is hard, and developing large-scale long-lived software is harder still as it involves disciplines and behaviours that aren't taught in most programming courses, or at least they weren't when I was at University.
 Perhaps now there is more importance given to them, but in case there isn't here are three things from Kent's book which I think every developer needs to consider.

 ![Lightbulb Idea](./images/lightbulb-idea.jpeg)